balqui/pytokr/README.md

 Very simple, somewhat stoned tokenizer for teaching purposes.

-Current version is 0.0.2.
-Only tested on Ubuntus so far.
+Current pip-installable version is 0.0.2 but the current status of the repository is version 0.1.0.

 Behaviorally inspired by the early versions of the [easyinput module](https://github.com/jutge-org/easyinput);